AB Stretching Guide

 Single Flare Glass - Our single flare glass plugs are our recommended method for stretching (often referred to as "dead stretching").
 Many purchasers have had great success with these plugs.
 We offer them in 1mm increments from 2mm up to 28mm.
 The smaller stretch means a quicker heal time and less scar tissue.
 The backs of these plugs are rounded to make insertion easier.
 The wearable of the plug is fairly long to help accommodate any initial swelling you may have.
 Be sure to lube the plugs and your ears before stretching.
 Go To Stretching Plugs

 Single Flare Steel - Same as our glass single flare plugs, but in stainless steel.
-The single flare steel plugs come in a larger size range (1.6mm - 38mm) and we have 3 different kits ready to go to get you to certain common milestones.
+The single flare steel plugs come in a larger size range (1.6mm - 38mm).
+Steel stretching plugs have less size variance and are more durable but they are heavier than glass.
 Go To Steel Plugs

 If you are stretching beyond 38mm, the tape wrapping method is preferred (NEVER USE SILICONE TO STRETCH).